 I love playing with my kids.
-There is something so fun, so enchanting, and so humbling about watching them discover and how as people, all while being immersed in their imagination.
+There is something so fun, enchanting, and humbling about watching them discover.
+I adore witnessing them become immersed in their imagination.
 As a parent, it is so joyful to be up to my elbows in clay, dirt, and water alongside my children as they learn and expand their horizons.
 That’s why we love making our own toys and play materials like dye for projects like Easter eggs and play dough.
 This homemade edible finger paint ranks high on our list.
 It’s an easy project to throw together in the desperation of cabin fever or a rainy day.
 Made with food and natural ingredients, it’s also edible, which is super helpful if you have fast, little hands ready to taste test everything they encounter! 😉

 Homemade Edible Finger Paint Recipe

 Because I wanted even my younger children to be able to explore with finger paint in a safe way, I set out to find a homemade edible finger paint concoction that would satisfy their curiosity and my desire to avoid a call to poison control.
 I provide the basic instructions here, and further down you can read about achieving the various colors (that’s the fun part!).